 Many young girls relate to Disney princesses.
 The characters in Disney movies are often well-developed - impressing young admirers.
 Many children watch these movies over and over again until they memorize the dialogue and songs in them.

 Almost all, if not all, Disney movies consist of a hero and a romantic fantasy.
 For instance, Cinderella’s rescue by Prince Charming can significantly influence a female’s psyche, including her ability to make wise relationship decisions as an adult.

-Why do parents allow or encourage their children, especially their little girls to watch these movies?
+Why do parents encourage their children, especially their little girls, to watch Disney Princess and similar movies?

 For one, Disney movies provide children, parents, teachers and daycare workers with a little breathing space.
 While the children are busy watching these movies, parents and others can complete chores, etc. Moreover, these movies can help strengthen children’s communication, language, problem-solving and coping skills.
 Some Disney movies can even teach children words in foreign languages.
 Furthermore, these movies are used as a social tool, in which parents and children can come together over a common interest or activity.

 Some parents feel the need to provide their children with regular or constant entertainment or to indulge them with what they feel makes their children happy.
 For others, it has almost become reflexive, “Disney is for kids”, movies have become an American way of life from childhood, and of course, this does not exclude other countries.